|Dawn D. (#29679040)|

 Some of the memorials I have created and manage are ancestors of mine, and many of them are not.
 I try to add as much as possible to the memorials so that others researching their families can get information on their families.
 I welcome any corrections to the memorials I have created.
 Sometimes information sent can be incorrect, the dates on graves hard to read, etc.

 I think findagrave is excellent, but when you wish to add memorials, please make sure that someone else has NOT already added that person.
 Duplicate memorials are confusing to other researchers.
+I have found many cases where I have created memorials and someone else has created another one AFTER mine.
 If you discover a memorial has already been created by someone else and you are family to the person added, please contact the submitter for a transfer.
 Also, adding memorials to findagrave because you ASSUME the person is buried there is also confusing to other researchers.
 If you do not know do NOT add it.
 This website is to help others, not to see how many memorials you can add.

 The cemeteries that I have added memorials from include: Canton Baptist Church Cemetery in Canton, NJ; First Presbyterian Church Cemetery in Salem, NJ; Baptist Church Cemetery in Salem, NJ; East View Cemetery in Salem, NJ; St. Mary's Cemetery in Salem, NJ; Presbyterian Church Cemetery in Greenwich, Cumberland Co.
 NJ; and Saint John's Episcopal Churchyard in Salem City, Salem Co., NJ.